-- Review or create a remote work policy.
+Review or create a remote work policy.
 Research best practices and take a role-specific approach to make sure policy is inclusive to all.
-Use your HRIS document management system to update policies and send updates to your team for digital acknowledgement.
+Use your HRIS document management system to update policies and send updates to your team for digital acknowledgment.

 2. Increase in automation